jakedotfun/MemeQuantAI/README.md

 - ❌ **NLP is not perfect.** Complex multi-step instructions (e.g., "buy PEPE if it dips 10% then sell half at 2x and the rest at 5x") may be misinterpreted.
 MVP handles single-intent messages reliably; multi-intent requires iteration post-MVP.
 - ❌ **Automation playbooks are hypothesis-based.** "Buy on 30% volume surge" is a common heuristic in memecoin trading, but it is NOT a proven edge.
 Win rate is unknown without backtesting against historical data.
 The playbooks encode commonly-observed patterns — not guaranteed alpha.
 - ❌ **Latency is a real constraint.** Banana Gun and Photon have optimized infrastructure with dedicated RPC nodes and sub-second execution.
 Our MVP uses standard RPC endpoints — execution latency will be 3-5 seconds for chat-to-trade, 1.5-2.5 seconds for automation triggers.
 This matters in fast-moving memecoin markets.
 - ❌ **No MEV protection in MVP.** Banana Gun has anti-MEV via Jito bundles and private transactions.
-Our MVP submits standard Solana transactions — susceptible to sandwich attacks on large trades.
+Our MVP submits standard Solana transactions — susceptible to sandwich attacks on larger trades. **Mitigation: MVP caps max trade size at $200 and uses dynamic slippage** (5% for <$50, 3% for $50-200, 1% for >$200 with user warning).
 For trades under $100, sandwich risk is low (attacker profit doesn't justify gas cost).
-For larger trades, this is a real vulnerability.
+For larger trades, this is a real vulnerability — V1.5 adds Jito bundle support.
 - ❌ **Single-chain only.** Competitors like Banana Gun and Photon already support Solana + Base + ETH.
 MVP is Solana-only.
 Multi-chain is V2.0 — the architecture is designed for it, but shipping one chain well beats five chains poorly.
 - ❌ **GoPlus is not infallible.** Token safety scoring catches known rug patterns but cannot detect novel scam mechanisms.
 Users should still DYOR (Do Your Own Research).
 - ❌ **No copy trade in MVP.** GMGN and Photon offer wallet tracking / copy trading.
 Not in MVP scope.
+- ❌ **Server-side key custody is a known risk.** The MVP stores agent wallet private keys encrypted (AES-256-GCM) server-side.
+This is a centralization risk — if the server is compromised, all agent wallets are exposed.
+Production deployment requires: HSM (Hardware Security Module) for key storage, withdrawal address whitelisting, rate-limited withdrawals, and a full security audit.
+The MVP accepts this trade-off for hackathon velocity but it is NOT production-ready as-is.

 ### Competitive Honesty